 How many bi-weekly pay periods in a year?

 Employees typically receive 26 paycheques per year with a biweekly pay schedule.
 Depending on the calendar year, there are sometimes 27 pay periods, which can increase payroll costs.
 Both hourly and salaried employees may receive biweekly pay.

 How many semi-monthly pay periods in a year?

 Employers who choose this schedule may either pay their employees on the first and 15th of the month or on the 16th and last day of the month.
 The pay date is ultimately determined by the employer unless the workplace or the employees are in a province or territory that has specific pay day requirements.
 Semimonthly pay has 24 pay periods and is most often used with salaried workers.

-Many employers choose to work with a payroll service provider to help automate paying their employees.
+Many employers choose to use payroll software or work with a payroll service provider to help automate paying their employees.